+(a) Time.
-- (a) Time.
-(1) Except as provided in paragraph (2) of this subsection, a petition for review must be received in the office of the Clerk of the Court not later than 30 days after the date of the Clerk's letter to the complainant transmitting the Chief Judge's order. - (2) When the complainant is located outside the United States, Puerto Rico, or the Virgin Islands, 30 additional days will be added to the period prescribed in paragraph (1) of this subsection. - (b) Form.
-A petition should be in the form of a letter, addressed to the Clerk of the Court, beginning, "I hereby petition the judicial council for review of the Chief Judge's order of [date] . . . ."
-There is no need to enclose a copy of the original complaint.

-- (c) Legibility.
-Petitions should be typewritten if possible.
+(1) Except as provided in paragraph (2) of this subsection, a petition for review must be received in the office of the Clerk not later than 30 days after the date of the Clerk's letter to the complainant transmitting the Chief Judge's order.

+- (2) When the complainant is located outside the United States, Puerto Rico, or the Virgin Islands, 30 additional days will be added to the period prescribed in paragraph (1) of this subsection. - (b) Form.
+A petition should be in the form of a letter, addressed to the Clerk, beginning, "I hereby petition the judicial council for review of the Chief Judge's order of [date]" There is no need to enclose a copy of the original complaint. - (c) Legibility.
+Petitions should be typewritten if possible, in a font size 12-point or larger.
 If not typewritten, they must be legible. - (d) Number of copies.
 Only an original is required. - (e) Statement of grounds for petition.
 The petition should set forth a brief statement of the reasons why the petitioner believes that the Chief Judge should not have dismissed the complaint or concluded the proceeding.
 It should not repeat the complaint; the complaint will be made available to members of the judicial council considering the petition.
 The petition should be limited to five pages (five sides), on paper not larger than 81⁄2" by 11", with no appendix or attachment. - (f) Signature.
 The petition must be signed. - (g) Where to file.
-Petitions should be sent to
+Petitions may be filed by mail or email.
+Petitions filed by mail should be sent to: